-USA Two Party System?Watch
+USA Two Party System?Watch this thread

 Wishing everyone luck for the exams coming up in June!

 Consider how accurate it is to describe the USA as having a two-party system.
 (10 Marks)

 The history of the presidents of the United States have shown that for the last 150 years, the country has a two party system.
 No president since 1853 has not been a nominee of either the Republican or Democrat party.
 The domination of these two parties in the presidency and Congress mean that it is very hard for a third party to garner success under the electoral systems of the US.
 All presidents since this era as well as the majority of members of Congress, are either from the Democrat or Republican parties, therefore, it is accurate to say that the United States does have a two party system.

 Although there is a noticeable polarisation between the two dominating parties of the United States, the segmentation of politics on the vast country means that it operates under a 50 party system.
 Each of the 50 states have a differing viewpoint, agenda, and ideology to the next.
 The contrast seen in the ideology of the California Democrat Party will be noticeably different to the ideology of the Ohio Democrat Party.
 The segmentation of each party is divided into 50 smaller parties.
 This shows it is not accurate to say the US has a two party system, but in fact a 100 party system with contrasting differences between all.

 On a multi-level scale, the US does have a 50 party system with state divisions, however, on a national scale, the polarisation and domination of the GOP and Democrats mean the US does have a two party system.
 The divisions in Congress, the Presidency, and ideology mean that Americans are either considered a Democrat or Republican under a two party system.

 - what is the impact of this?: you stated that California and Ohio have different democratic parties (yes good - but how and what is the impact)